Akil Baddoo Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.20 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.20).

-- Royals pitchers combine to rank 19th in baseball in home runs allowed (111 total, 1.2 per game).
+- Royals pitchers combine to rank 20th in baseball in home runs surrendered (114 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.